 Bonjour!
 Guten Tag!
 Hola!
 Ciao!
 Do your future plans include travelling the world, making new friends and having unforgettable experiences?

-Studying language creates opportunities and, ever-changing in an able workplace, being communicate in another language is a highly desirable skill.
+Studying a language creates opportunities and, in an everchanging workplace, being able to communicate in another language is a highly desirable skill.

 In Key Stage 3, pupils study either French or Spanish.
 Lessons focus on developing pupils' reading, writing, speaking and listening abilities as well as building vocabulary knowledge.
 There is also an emphasis on celebrating the differences in culture between the countries and from Year 9, pupils can participate in trips to countries where the target language is spoken.

 Focussing on one language at Key Stage 3 gives pupils the skills and knowledge to be able to continue to GCSE level in Key Stage 4.
-There is also the opportunity for pupils to study this language at A' level in the sixth form.
+There is also the opportunity for pupils to study this language at A' level in the Sixth Form.